Oklahoma City: Higher education

 The city is home to several colleges and universities.
 Oklahoma City University, formerly known as Epworth University, was founded by the United Methodist Church on September 1, 1904, and is known for its performing arts, science, mass communications, business, law, and athletic programs.
 OCU has its main campus in the north-central section of the city, near the city's Asia District area.
-OCU Law is located in the Midtown district near downtown, in the old Central High School building.
+OCU Law is in the old Central High School building in the Midtown district near downtown.

 The University of Oklahoma has several institutions of higher learning in the city and metropolitan area, with OU Medicine and the University of Oklahoma Health Sciences Center campuses east of downtown in the Oklahoma Health Center district, and the main campus to the south in the suburb of Norman.
 OU Medical Center hosts the state's only Level-One trauma center.
-OU Health Sciences Center is one of the nation's largest independent medical centers, employing more than 12,000 people.
+OU Health Sciences Center is one of the nation's largest independent medical centers, employing over 12,000 people.
 OU is one of only four major universities in the nation to operate six medical schools.

 The third-largest university in the state, the University of Central Oklahoma, is just north of the city in the suburb of Edmond.
 Oklahoma Christian University, one of the state's private liberal arts institutions, is just south of the Edmond border, inside the Oklahoma City limits.

 Oklahoma City Community College in south Oklahoma City is the second-largest community college in the state.
 Rose State College is east of Oklahoma City in suburban Midwest City.
 Oklahoma State University–Oklahoma City is in the "Furniture District" on the Westside.
 Northeast of the city is Langston University, the state's historically black college (HBCU).
 Langston also has an urban campus in the eastside section of the city.
 Southern Nazarene University, which was founded by the Church of the Nazarene, is a university in suburban Bethany, which is surrounded by the Oklahoma City city limits.

 Although technically not a university, the FAA's Mike Monroney Aeronautical Center has many aspects of an institution of higher learning.
 Its FAA Academy is accredited by the Higher Learning Commission.
-Its Civil Aerospace Medical Institute (CAMI) has a medical education division responsible for aeromedical education in general as well as the education of aviation medical examiners in the U.S. and 93 other countries.
+Its Civil Aerospace Medical Institute (CAMI) has a medical education division responsible for aeromedical education in general, as well as the education of aviation medical examiners in the U.S. and 93 other countries.
 In addition, The National Academy of Science offers Research Associateship Programs for fellowship and other grants for CAMI research.